AB InBev sets 'domestic' stock listing in Johannesburg

-BRUSSELS Dec 14 Anheuser-Busch InBev, the world's largest brewer, said it would list its shares on the Johannesburg stock exchange as a "domestic" stock, removing a potential hurdle in its planned $100 billion-plus takeover of SABMiller.
+BRUSSELS Anheuser-Busch InBev (ABI.BR), the world's largest brewer, said it would list its shares on the Johannesburg stock exchange as a "domestic" stock, removing a potential hurdle in its planned $100 billion-plus takeover of SABMiller SAB.L.

 AB InBev said in a statement on Monday it intended to list there in mid-January, with a "domestic" classification, allowing South African residents to invest in the stock without reference to their foreign portfolio allowances.